 It is always important to have the right contract in place for any transaction.
-However, no matter how good the relationship between the parties or the preparation of the paperwork, sometimes you simply cannot stop a breach of contract by the other party in the agreement.
+However, no matter how good the relationship between the parties or the preparation of the paperwork is, sometimes you simply cannot stop a breach of contract by the other party in the agreement.

 What is a breach of contract?

 A “contract” does not have to be a written document in order for it to be breached.
-A breach can be of a verbal, written (express) or an ‘implied’ term of a contract.
+A breach can be of a verbal, written (express), or ‘implied’ term of a contract.
 A breach can occur:

-- If a party refuses to perform their duties set out in the contract
+- If a party refuses to perform the duties set out in the contract

 - If the work carried out is defective

-- Due to not paying for a service or not paying within the limits specified
+- Due to not paying for a service or not paying within the specified time limits

 - From a failure to deliver goods or services